mhorga/mhorga.github.io/_posts/2015-09-16-object-communication-in-ios-with-delegation.markdown

 Delegate said:
 {% endhighlight %}

-This happened because the `Model` does not know who its delegate is anymore, so it cannot find a method named __respond()__ implemented anywhere.
+This happened because `Model` does not know who its delegate is anymore, so it cannot find a method named __respond()__ implemented anywhere.

 Until next time!